 Where to stay in Battambang depends on what kind of holiday you want.
-If you want to get away from it all, there are beautiful boutique hotels in colonial style mansions and atmospheric wooden houses.
-If you want something cheap and cheerful, you’ll find that too.
+If you want to get away from it all, there are beautiful boutique hotels in colonial style mansions and atmospheric wooden houses with stunning pools.
+If you want something cheap and cheerful, you’ll find that too in no-frills city centre hotels.

-Battambang has become one of our favourite places in Cambodia and during our five years living here we’ve probably visited a few dozen times.
-With each stay we become more familiar with the charming riverside city and its laidback villages and as a result have become more fond of this big country town.
+Battambang has become one of our favourite places in Cambodia and during our decade living here we’ve visited dozens of times.
+With each stay we become more familiar with the charming riverside city with its colonial-era centre and its laidback leafy villages, and, as a result, have become more fond of this big country town.

 Where to Stay in Battambang – from Boutique Hotels to Budget Sleeps